The Report page has 3 sections:

 This chart shows your best score of each day.
 So, if you studied the same deck 3 times in the same day you will see only one bar for that day, representing the highest of the 3 scores.

-<aside> 🔑 If you study a deck more than once on the same day you will see only one result — the best one — plotted in the chart for that day.
+<aside> 🔑 If you study a deck multiple times in one day, only the best result will be displayed in the chart for that day.

 </aside>